 Allergy Information: Contains: milk

-Manufactured on shared equipment with products containing milk, eggs, wheat, peanuts & tree nuts
+Manufactured on shared equipment with products containing milk, eggs, wheat, sesame seeds, soy, peanuts & tree nuts

 Our chocolate is best if consumed immediately as it does not include preservatives or artificial flavors.
 For optimal freshness and flavor, please enjoy your chocolate by the “enjoy by date” on the package.